Strategy & Management Consultants, Subject Matter Experts, Researchers, & More

 Education: PhD student in Behavioral Sciences and Health Education at Emory University; MPH in Health Behavior from The University of North Carolina at Chapel Hill; AB in Sociology from Brown University

-Recent projects include: GLIDE Memorial Church & Foundation, New Profit
+Recent projects include: Listen For Good, GLIDE Memorial Church & Foundation, New Profit

 Personal interests include: Yoga and community building